ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $ sudo apt install build-essential bubblewrap unzip
 ```

-In MacOS, having installed [Xcode](https://developer.apple.com/xcode) is the only requirement.
+In macOS, the installation of [Xcode](https://developer.apple.com/xcode) is the only requirement.

-You can now download and run the installer script and then call ocaml-platform:
+You can now download and run the installer script and then call `ocaml-platform`:
 ```shell
 $ bash < <(curl -sL https://ocaml.org/platform/installer.sh)
 $ ocaml-platform